 Instructions

-- Gather all the ingredients for the sauce.
+- Gather all the ingredients for the sauce (tare).

 - Whisk the sauce and bring it to a boil on medium-high heat.
-Dip a chopstick to see the height of the sauce.
+Dip a chopstick to measure the height of the sauce.

-- Again, you can measure the height of the sauce with the chopsticks.
-Pour into an airtight jar and let cool on the counter.
+- Again, you can measure the height of the sauce with chopsticks.
+When it‘s done, pour the sauce into an airtight jar and let cool on the counter.
 The sauce will thicken with a glossy shine as it cools.
-You can store the jar in the refrigerator for up to 2-3 months.
+You can store the jar in the refrigerator for up to 2–3 months.

 To Prepare the Skewers